-► In District Safety Officer
+In-District Safety Officer - 612.015

-The In-district Safety Officer will provide: assistance, plan review and coordination, inspection, assessment, audit, and/or training to participating school districts in complying with state and federal regulations governing the health and safety of their students and employees.
-All of the services that are included in the Base service are further enhanced on a dedicated basis by itinerant staff.

-Districts subscribing to such in-district technical assistance purchase the service on an FTE basis.
+The In-district Safety Officer will provide assistance to participating districts with their responsibilities of complying with state and federal regulations governing the health and safety of students and employees, including plan review and updates, inspections, inventories, assessments, audits and employee training.
+All of the services that are included in the base service are further enhanced on a dedicated basis by itinerant staff.
+Districts subscribing to such in-district technical assistance purchase the service on a FTE basis.
 The minimum service is one day a week or .2 FTE.